Tom Allen (rugby union): Loan to Auckland

+Scarlets

+Allen signed for the Scarlets on 16 July 2026.

 International career

 On 7 October 2022, Allen was named in the New Zealand Schools squad for two matchesagainst the NZ Māori U18 team and Fiji Schools – to be played at a New Zealand Under 18 Quadrangular Tournament in Hamilton.

 The following year, Allen was for the first time named in the New Zealand Under 20 team.
 He played in both games of a two-test series against Australia and competed at the 2023 World Rugby U20 Championship.

 In 2024, Allen was selected in the New Zealand Under 20 team again, winning the inaugural U20 Rugby Championship and finishing the 2024 World Rugby U20 Championship in third place.